wso2/vagrant-boxes/README.md

-# Vagrant box genration for WSO2 produts
+# Vagrant box genration for WSO2 products

 This section defines the procedure to build Vagrant boxes required for WSO2 Products